 ###

-She is a founding member of ZEAL, Zebra Equality Alliance for the LGBTQ+, one of Zebra’s Inclusion Networks and serves as the ZEAL North America Lead and ZEAL Celebrations & Coffee Chat Leader.
-Janesa and the ZEAL team continue to cultivate a safe, inclusive, accepting, and supportive culture at Zebra where the LGBTQ+ community are treated equitably, empowering them to live authentically and reach their full potential.
+Janesa Dohme was a founding member of ZEAL, Zebra Equality Alliance for the LGBTQ+, one of Zebra’s Inclusion Networks and later served as the ZEAL North America Lead and ZEAL Celebrations & Coffee Chat Leader.
+While with Zebra, Janesa worked with the ZEAL team to cultivate a safe, inclusive, accepting, and supportive culture at Zebra where the LGBTQ+ community are treated equitably, empowering them to live authentically and reach their full potential.

 In her free time, Janesa loves spending time with family, friends and neighbors and decorating her home inside and out for all the holidays.